burlachenkok/exploring-python3/python3-note.md

 You can use various formatting rules described here to configure output: https://docs.python.org/3.11/library/string.html#formatspec

 Since Python 3.6 a string interpolation feature has been added (https://www.python.org/dev/peps/pep-0498/) in the interpreter.
-It is presented in Bash and similar scripting languages.
+It is presented in Bash and similar scripting languages, however syntax may vary from interpreter to interpreter.
 Example:
 ```python
 a = 123